ProactiveProgrammers/matrix-starter/README.md

   - Please note that the program will not work unless you add the required source code
   - Please refer to the `writing/reflection.md` file for all of the ways to run the program
 - Confirm that the program is producing the expected output
+- Regularly commit to your GitHub repository as you add features to your program
+- When you commit to your GitHub repository, please use descriptive commit messages
 - Use a `docker run` command for your operating system to run GatorGrader